FredKSchott/snowpack/www/_template/guides/react.md

 ## Making Snowpack Even Faster with Fast Refresh

 [React Fast Refresh](https://reactnative.dev/docs/fast-refresh)?
 What's that?
-It's a developer tool that makes it much easier to see how updates to your code work in the browser.
+It's a Snowpack enhancement that lets you push individual file changes to update the browser without refreshing the page or clearing component state.

 React projects are often interactive and include state.
 For example, this project you're building has a state that is the amount of time on the page.
 When developing with state it's useful not to lose it while you edit code.
 React Fast Refresh shows you updates without refreshing the entire page.
 Showing you how to add this is also a good intro to Snowpack plugins.
 Snowpack starts with a minimal setup with the perspective that you can add what you need through the plugin system.

-Start by enabling [Hot Module Replacement](https://www.snowpack.dev/#hot-module-replacement), a requirement for Fast Refresh.
-Snowpack automatically refreshes to show changes in your code.
-Hot Module Replacement only updates the components that changed without refreshing the whole page.
-You can enable it for React with a small snippet of code in `index.jsx`.
+Start by enabling [Hot Module Replacement](https://www.snowpack.dev/#hot-module-replacement) in your project.
+HMR is the system that lets Snowpack push updates to the browser without a full page refresh, a requirement for Fast Refresh.
+You can enable HMR for React by adding a small snippet of code to your `src/index.jsx` file.

-Head to `index.jsx` and add this snippet at the bottom:

 ```diff
   ReactDOM.render(